D-Roberts/icd-gen/README.md

     *-1.
 Code up the Enerdit: priority 1.
         - WIP
-        - Comet panels will be here https://www.comet.com/ai-daor/enerdit/view/new/panels
+        - Comet panels for Enerdit will be here https://www.comet.com/ai-daor/enerdit/view/new/panels

     *0. Code for models on the new patch structure datagen (priority 2)